Best MacBook Skins & Decals

 Add some color to your MacBook's keyboard with this keyboard decal from All-inside.
 It comes in a variety of ombre (gradient) colors to suit your tastes.

-There are a wide assortment of sizes that fit 13- to 17-inch MacBooks of any type, and, weighing in at about half an ounce, it won't bulk up your MacBook.
+There are a wide assortment of sizes that fit 13- to 17-inch MacBooks of any type, and, weighing in at about half an ounce, it won't bulk up your MacBook — and at $7, that's pretty awesome!

 The decal is made from flexible, non-slip silicone, so your fingers have something to grip as you type.
 While most people don't have any problems typing with the decal on, it should be noted that it may take a little getting used to before you're typing with your usual speed and accuracy.